When a publisher's revenue slides for weeks and the ad network can't say why, the cause is usually not in the ad stack at all.

 Programmatic advertising monetization sits on top of your website's infrastructure, consent setup, and UX decisions.
 When revenue drops, the cause can come from any of those layers.
 Most people looking at your ad stack will only ever examine one.

-This is why I advocate for publishers to understand their full stack — not just the header bidding configuration or the demand partner lineup, but the entire chain from user experience to ad delivery.
-If you're running a well-optimized header bidding setup but your consent rates are silently declining, or your auction isn't truly fair, you're leaving money on the table without knowing it.
+This is why I push publishers to understand their full stack: not just the header bidding configuration or the demand partner lineup, but the entire chain from user experience to ad delivery.
+If you're running a well-optimized header bidding setup but your consent rates are silently declining, or your auction isn't truly fair, you're losing money without knowing it.

-The publisher who came to me with this problem is now tracking consent rates as a core business metric alongside CPMs and fill rates.
-That single change in perspective — treating consent as a revenue variable, not just a compliance checkbox — has prevented similar blind spots from developing again.
+The publisher who came to me with this problem now tracks consent rates as a core business metric alongside CPMs and fill rates.
+That single shift in perspective, treating consent as a revenue variable rather than a compliance checkbox, has kept similar blind spots from forming again.

 Frequently Asked Questions